DiogoNeves/facelift/README.md

 6. Sort them by date
 7. Create a GIF

+## Goals

+* Learn a little more about Face Detection (using libraries)
+* Practice Python outside what I currently do
+* Have fun
+* Create a timelapse of my daughter's face

 ## Future

 Depending on how much fun I have with this, I will add support for selecting (automatically or manually) the right face in photos of multiple people.